 Yield 2 servings

-- 4 cups of diced butternut squash (about one medium squash)
+4 cups diced butternut squash (about one medium squash)

-- Optional garnishes: sour cream, plain yogurt, scallions
+optional garnishes: sour cream or plain yogurt, scallions

-- Toss the diced butternut squash with a bit of the oil and place on a baking sheet.
+- Toss the diced butternut squash with one tablespoon of the the olive oil and place on a baking sheet.

 - Roast the squash in an oven heated to 350 degrees F for 35-40 minutes or until soft.

-- When the squash is cool enough to work with, transfer it to a bowl and use a fork to mash it until more or less smooth.
-You should have about 1 cup of squash.
+- When the squash is cool enough to handle, transfer it to a bowl and use a fork to mash it until more or less smooth.
+You should have about 1 cup of mashed squash.